 What is the Orthodox Church?

 As we believe that the Church is the body of Christ (and the vehicle of Holy Revelation), the understanding of Christ goes hand in hand with our understanding of the Church.
 Likewise, an improper view, treatment, and understanding of the Church can affect our beliefs and understanding of Christ, and all our theology found therein.
-This is a malady of the Christian faith I believe we witness today across the Protestant milieu.
+This is a malady of the Christian faith I believe we witness today across the Protestant milieu and abroad.

 What follows is a breakdown of Orthodox theology on those dogmatic areas of our faith.
 While certain aspects may be explained somewhat differently based upon their understanding, their overall acceptance and understanding as a whole by the collective voice of the Church is not questioned.
 This unity, the Catholicity of teaching as regards the articles of faith, is something that is not found within the Protestant milieu.